tkareine/jekyll-minibundle/Readme.md

-Asset stamping is intended to be used together with [Compass](http://compass-style.org/) and other similar asset generation tools where you do not want to include unprocessed input assets in the generated site.
+Asset stamping is intended to be used together with [Compass](http://compass-style.org/) and other similar asset generation tools that have their own configuration for input sources.

 Configure Compass to take inputs from `_assets/styles/*.scss` and to put output to `_tmp/site.css`.
 Use `ministamp` tag to copy the